avlnash/CODSOFT/README.md

-CODSOFT
+CODSOFT:

-TASK 1: Customer Churn Prediction
+TASK 1: Movie Genre Classification

-Objective:

-The goal of this task was to develop a machine learning model to predict customer churn for a subscription-based service.
-Churn prediction helps businesses identify customers who are likely to cancel their subscription, enabling them to take proactive measures to retain these customers.

-Dataset:

-The task utilized a dataset containing historical customer data, including features such as customer demographics, account information, and service usage behavior.
-The target variable, Exited, indicates whether a customer churned (1) or remained with the service (0).

-Steps Involved:

-Data Preprocessing:

-Handling Missing Values: Missing data was filled using median values for numerical columns and mode for categorical columns.
-Feature Selection: Irrelevant columns such as RowNumber, CustomerId, and Surname were dropped.
-Encoding Categorical Variables: The categorical columns (Geography, Gender) were encoded using one-hot encoding to convert them into numerical format.
-Feature Scaling: All features were scaled using StandardScaler to standardize the data.
+Movie Genre Classification is a machine learning project that aims to predict the genre of a movie based on its plot summary or textual information.
+Utilizing natural language processing (NLP) techniques and classification algorithms, this project provides an automated way to categorize movies into genres such as Action, Comedy, Drama, Horror, etc.

+Key Components:

+Data Collection: The dataset consists of movie plot summaries paired with their corresponding genres.
+It is sourced from popular databases such as IMDb or TMDB.

+Data Preprocessing: Textual data is cleaned and preprocessed, including tasks like removing stop words, tokenization, and lemmatization.
+Categorical data is converted into numerical features using techniques like TF-IDF (Term Frequency-Inverse Document Frequency) or word embeddings.

+Feature Engineering: Features are extracted from plot summaries to represent the textual data in a numerical format.
+This includes using TF-IDF vectorization or word embeddings to capture semantic meanings.

-Model Building:
+Model Building: Several classification models are applied to predict movie genres:

-Multiple machine learning models were trained and evaluated, including:
+Naive Bayes: A probabilistic model that works well for text classification tasks.
-Logistic Regression: A simple yet effective model for binary classification.
+Logistic Regression: A linear model used for binary or multi-class classification.
-Random Forest: An ensemble model that builds multiple decision trees and merges them together for better accuracy.
-Gradient Boosting: Another ensemble method that builds models sequentially, each new model correcting the errors made by the previous ones.

-Model Evaluation:
+Support Vector Machines (SVM): A model that finds the optimal hyperplane for classification tasks.

+Neural Networks: Advanced models such as LSTM, GRU, or transformer-based models like BERT can be used for capturing contextual information.

-The models were evaluated using various metrics such as accuracy, precision, recall, F1-score, and confusion matrix.
-This helped in identifying the best-performing model.
+Model Evaluation: The performance of each model is evaluated using metrics such as accuracy, precision, recall, and F1-score.
+A confusion matrix helps to understand misclassifications.

-Model Selection and Saving:

-The Gradient Boosting model was selected as the best-performing model based on its accuracy and other evaluation metrics.
-The final model was saved using joblib for future predictions.

-Results:

-The Gradient Boosting model achieved the highest accuracy and was able to effectively identify customers who are likely to churn.
-This model can be used by the business to predict churn and take preventive actions to retain customers
+Deployment: The trained model is saved and can be deployed via a web service or integrated into an application to provide genre predictions for new movies based on their plot summaries.

 TASK 2: Credit Card Fraud Detection Using Machine Learning: